 Not all scholars accept the Primordial Ones as historical reality:

-- The Academic Skeptics: The University-of-Valoria houses a school of thought that views the Primordial Ones as a cultural metaphor — ancient peoples projecting their understanding of natural forces onto imagined creators.
+- The Academic Skeptics: The University-Of-Valoria houses a school of thought that views the Primordial Ones as a cultural metaphor — ancient peoples projecting their understanding of natural forces onto imagined creators.
 They argue that elven “memory” is cultural storytelling, not genuine recollection

 - Theological Opposition: The Sun-Temple teaches that Solara and the other gods are the true creators, and that the Primordial Ones are either fictional or pre-existing beings whose role has been exaggerated.
 Umbra is presented as proof that gods, not primordials, shaped the world